Poverty in Norway: Incidence of poverty in Norway

 In comparison to the rest of the world, poverty in Norway has remained low.
 Poverty in Norway is concentrated in the major cities such as Oslo.
 43% of all the poor in Norway are immigrants, even though they contribute only 16.3% of Norway's population.
 The incidence of poverty is higher in populations from the Middle East and Africa.
 However, extreme poverty in Norway is almost non- existent.
 74% of those in Norway aged between 15-64 have a job compared to the OECD average of 67% and this contributes to the low rates of poverty.
 However, between 2013 and 2017 the rate of poor increased from 7.7% to 9.7%, which is in line with the trend of increasing poverty and inequality in the developed world.
-This increase may also be attributed to the after-effects of the 2007/8 Global Financial Crisis.
+This increase may also be attributed to the after-effects of the Great Recession.
+According to Our World in Data, the annual growth of the income or consumption in the lowest 40% (of the population) is 0.2%.
+Norway's poorest population is getting richer, but slowly.
+The growth rate of individuals living in poverty in Norway is similar to the other Nordic countries, such as Finland at 0.3% growth, and Sweden at -0.1% growth.
+0.2% of Norway’s population makes less than $3 a day, which is under the international poverty line.
+Finland and Sweden have similar or identical statistics; 0.2% of Finland's population and 0.8% of Sweden's population lives in extreme poverty.
+All three countries have relatively low levels of extreme poverty.
+However, the growth rate for those who are living in extreme poverty (underneath the international poverty line), is not increasing at an optimal rate.

 Norway's economy is heavily dependent on oil trade and many welfare programs are dependent on oil exports, therefore a fall in oil prices and exports tends to increase poverty and increase in prices and exports has the opposite effect.
 Although the incidence of poverty is low, it is increasing at a faster rate than most other OECD nations and this is also reflected in the increase of income and wealth inequality in Norway.
 This increase in poverty is likely to result increase in drug abuse, homelessness and higher crime which further restricts economic mobility.
 The growth in income inequality appears to be associated with the growth of poverty.
 The Gini index which is the most commonly used measure of inequality in Norway has increased from 26.4 in 2006 to 27.5 in 2017 indicating a gradual increase in inequality.